DubiousCactus/IRCNotificationBot/README.md

 # Usage
 Simply start the service via systemd if it is not running already, and you should get a first notification indicating that the bot successfuly joinned your channel.
 To shut down the bot, send it your exit code (from the configuration file) via private message.
+To send an **important** message to the owner of the bot currently in your #channel, write it a private message using the `importantCode` as such:

+	/msg BotInChannel <importantCode> <ownerOfTheBot>: <your message>

+However, remember that you have to be in the `viplist` of the owner of the bot you are writing to (but not in the whitelist, which only concerns `JOIN` and `PART` notifications).

 You can configure the bot however you want, as shown in the section below.
 If you modify the configuration, simply restart the service :)

 # Configuration